Houston Driving While Intoxicated (DWI) Lawyer

 If you have been arrested for DWI second offense in Texas, contact an experienced

-criminal defense lawyer as soon as possible.
-This is considered a Class
+DWI defense lawyer as soon as possible.
+This is considered a Class "A"

-probation for as long as two years and which would also include mandatory
+as long as two years and which would also include mandatory jail time

 There is no limit on how long ago your prior DWI conviction occurred, the

 state of Texas can use any prior DWI conviction to enhance your current

 Contact a Houston DWI 2nd offense lawyer from